peilin-chen/peilin-chen.github.io/_pages/reading list.md

 * TCAS-I
   - ENNA: An Efficient Neural Network Accelerator Design Based on ADC-Free Compute-In-Memory Subarrays(2023)
 * MWSCAS
-  - 8T XNOR-SRAM based Parallel Compute-inMemory for Deep Neural Network Accelerator(2020)
+  - 8T XNOR-SRAM based Parallel Compute-in-Memory for Deep Neural Network Accelerator(2020)
 * Others
   - Eyeriss: A Spatial Architecture for Energy-Efficient Dataflow for Convolutional Neural Networks(2016)
   - Binarized Neural Networks: Training Neural Networks with Weights and Activations Constrained to +1 or −1(2016)